v8/v8.dev/src/features/import-assertions.md

 console.log(jsonModule.default.answer); // 42
 ```

-The JSON content is the default export of the module, so it's referenced through the `default` property on the object returned from `import()`.
+The JSON content is the default export of the module, so it’s referenced through the `default` property on the object returned from `import()`.

 ## Conclusion